cubicdaiya/nginx-build/README.md

 $ nginx-build -v 1.7.0 -d ~/opt/nginx -pcre
 ```

-`-pcreverson` is a option to set a version of PCRE.
+`-pcreverson` is an option to set a version of PCRE.

 ```bash
 $ nginx-build -v 1.7.0 -d ~/opt/nginx -pcre -pcreversion=8.35